 - 182. The exercise yard was tiny and it had a barbed wire fence around it.
 There wasn't enough room to swing a cat in it. - 183.
-Once four of us went to Forfar to the pictures, with SNR Mr LOH II.
-It was alright.
+Once four of us went to Forfar to the pictures, with the headmaster, Mr LOH It was alright.
 I can't remember what film we saw.